hkvinge/hkvinge.github.io/publications.md

 1. **A Frobenius-Schreier-Sims Algorithm to tensor decompose algebras**, submitted to Journal of Algebra.
 [ArXiv:1812.03346](https://arxiv.org/abs/1812.03346)

-2. **Coherent systems of probability measures on graphs for representations of free Frobenius towers**.
-[ArXiv:1810.11555](https://arxiv.org/abs/1810.11555).
+2. **Coherent systems of probability measures on graphs for representations of free Frobenius towers**, submitted to Communications in Mathematical Physics, [ArXiv:1810.11555](https://arxiv.org/abs/1810.11555).

 3. **The center of the twisted Heisenberg category, factorial Schur Q-functions, and transition functions on the Schur graph**
 (with Can Ozan Oguz and Michael Reeks) to appear in the Journal of Algebraic Combinatorics. ([ArXiv:1712.09626](https://arxiv.org/abs/1712.09626)) <br/><br/>Extended abstract in Sem.
 Lothar.
 Combin.
 80B (2018), Art.
 76, 12pp (Conference proceedings from FPSAC 2018) [PDF](https://www.mat.univie.ac.at/~slc/wpapers/FPSAC2018/FPSAC2018.html).